kubernetes-sigs/kueue/docs/concepts/cluster_queue.md

 ### Flavors and borrowing semantics

-When borrowing, Kueue satisfies the following admission semantics:
+When a ClusterQueue is part of a cohort, Kueue satisfies the following admission
+semantics:

 - When assigning flavors, Kueue goes through the list of flavors in the ClusterQueue's `.spec.resources[*].flavors`.
-For each flavor, Kueue attempts to fit a Workload's pod set using the `min` quota of the ClusterQueue or the unused `min` quota of other ClusterQueues in the cohort, up to the `max` quota of the ClusterQueue.
-If the workload doesn't fit, Kueue proceeds evaluating the next flavor in the list.
+For each flavor, Kueue attempts to fit a Workload's pod set according to the quota defined in the ClusterQueue for the flavor and the unused quota in the cohort.
+  If the workload doesn't fit, Kueue evaluates the next flavor in the list.
+- A Workload's pod set resource fits in a flavor defined for a ClusterQueue resource if the sum of requests for the resource:
+  1. Is less than or equal to the unused `.quota.min` for the flavor in the ClusterQueue; or
+  2. Is less than or equal to the sum of unused `.quota.min` for the flavor in the ClusterQueues in the cohort, and
+  3. Is less than or equal to the unused `.quota.max` for the flavor in the ClusterQueue.
+  In Kueue, when (2) and (3) are satisfied, but not (1), this is called _borrowing quota_.
-- A ClusterQueue can only borrow quota of flavors it defines and it can only borrow quota for one flavor.
+- A ClusterQueue can only borrow quota for flavors that the ClusterQueue defines.
+- For each pod set resource in a Workload, a ClusterQueue can only borrow quota for one flavor.

 ### Borrowing example